If you’re looking for a beginner’s guide to what a full moon ritual is and how to create your own full moon ritual, you’re in the right place.

-It’s a way of opening a door to your soul and to the Divine (or Spirit).
+It’s a way of opening the door to your soul and to the Divine (or Spirit).

-And it’s a way of accessing your true potential, and creating deep transformation in all realms of your being.
+And it’s a way of accessing your true potential and creating profound transformation in all realms of your being.

 This is the power women can access and embody when working with the moon.